divsmith/illuminate-airlock/README.md

 ```

 but this approach still leaves us directly tied to the Illuminate\Events\Dispatcher class.
-Illuminate-Decouplr lets us break that coupling and use an interface that we specify and control.
+Illuminate-Airlock lets us break that coupling and use an interface that we specify and control.

 ```php
 // Acme\Handlers\UserSubscribedCommandHandler.php